Are Tasers Legal in Arkansas? Understanding Self-Defense Laws

 taser vs pepper spray

-Taser vs. Pepper Spray: Which Is Better for Self-Defense in Arkansas?
+Taser vs. Pepper Spray: Which Self-Defense Option Is Better in Arkansas?

 Making the Right Choice for You